pasqal-io/Pulser/docs/source/extended_usage_intro.md

 - [Parametrized Sequences](./tutorials/paramseqs.nblink) enable the generation of multiple Sequences that vary only in a few parameters.
 - [Serialization/Deserialization](./tutorials/serialization.nblink) enable the import/export of Sequences between different locations.
+- [Noise Models](./noise_model.ipynb) enable the emulation of Sequences, taking into account the noises of neutral-atom Quantum Processing Units.

 ## Weighted Analog Quantum Computing